Loading Events

 Research Focus

-Antoine studies the temporal dynamics of biodiversity, with a strong focus on forest ecosystems and Arctic vegetation.
+His research focuses on the temporal dynamics of biodiversity and restoration ecology, with a particular interest in forest ecosystems and Arctic vegetation.
 His work combines field surveys and advanced modelling to unravel ecological changes over time, especially along environmental gradients.

 Current Projects